Teaching and student support

 - Training and webinars

-A wider range of guidance and support is available for those working in academic administration and teaching roles in the run up to Michaelmas term.
+A wider range of guidance and support is available for those working in academic administration and teaching roles.
 The coronavirus pages on the Academic Support website provide information for colleagues in departments and colleges with questions about the impact of coronavirus on students.
 This includes:

 - Teaching and learning advice